tathodtushar99/Pwc-PowerBI-Virtual-Case-Experience/README.md

 ### Task 2: Examine the transparency through KPIs and insights of Call Center Data Trends and Analysis of a telecom company for the first quarter of the year.
   In this task, we were given a call centre dataset.
 The task is to analyze the call centre trends such as -

-  a) Overall customer satisfaction
+  + Overall customer satisfaction

-  b) Overall calls answered/abandoned
+  + Overall calls answered/abandoned

-  c) Calls by time
+  + Calls by time

-  d) Average speed of answer, and
+  + Average speed of answer, and

-  e) Agent's performance
+  + Agent's performance

 Building a dashboard using Power BI gives us more clarity about how actual work happens in real-time by solving real case problems, it was a challenge as well as very exciting to learn.